Arriving in Stores: Bee Better Certified Blueberries

 Published on July 27, 2017

 Happy Moth Week!
-National Moth Week is the last full week in July and is a time to get outside – day or night – and appreciate these lesser celebrated Lepidoptera.
-In celebration of Moth Week we’re sharing the following excerpt from our book Gardening For Butterflies, which includes a chapter on moths and what Read more …
+National Moth Week is the last full week in July and is a time to get outside—day or night—and appreciate these less-celebrated Lepidoptera species.
+In celebration of Moth Week we’re sharing the following excerpt from our book Gardening For Butterflies, which includes a chapter on moths and what you can do to attract and support them.

 Don’t Downsize the Cascade-Siskiyou National Monument